Housing Lottery Additional Information | 2021

-If you do not meet the university's eligibility requirements to live off campus, but want to live off campus for the 2020-21 academic year, you must complete a Residency Waiver Request form.
-The completed forms and all necessary documents should be returned to the Housing Office at least two day prior to when the Residency Options Committee meets (see below).
+If you do not meet the university's eligibility requirements to live off campus, but want to live off campus for the 2021-22 academic year, you must complete a Residency Waiver Request form.
+The completed form and all necessary documents should be returned to the Housing Office at least two day prior to when the Residency Options Committee meets (see below).

-The Residency Options Committee reviews requests the first Tuesday of March and April.
+The Residency Options Committee reviews requests the second Tuesday of March, April, June and July.
 The committee decision will be emailed to the applicant’s Pacific account within five business days of the date the committee convenes.
 The Residency Options Committee only grants exceptions when extenuating circumstances are deemed unusual for a college student.

 Pacific University requires all students under 20 years old prior to the start of the Fall term (August 30, 2021) to live and board on-campus unless the student has fulfilled the university's two-year residency requirement.